-Recipe: Blueberry meets rhubarb
+Recipe: Blueberry meets rhubarb at the breakfast table

 These "bluebarb" bars are just lightly sweet.
 (Photos:

 My little rhubarb plant finally had stalks to harvest.
 They were skinny, but long enough -- a plant grown from a tiny seedling purchased a few years ago at an American River College plant sale.

 Rhubarb is not the easiest crop to grow in our climate, but this potted rhubarb has hung in there, protected by the shade of my little peach tree.

 And I thought "now or never" for harvesting this year, with the real summer weather approaching.
 The plant will soon follow its perennial schedule, dying back in heat and re-emerging next winter.

 But two stalks weren't going to do much in any baked good, so I augmented them with one large purchased rhubarb stalk.
 Then I found a recipe that combines rhubarb with blueberries (which are just coming into season locally) in a no-dairy, no-egg oat bar.
 Just a little sweet, with a whole-grain base -- perfect for breakfast.

 Note: The amount of fruit is variable.
 I started with about 3 1/2 cups total, then added another 1/2 cup of blueberries when I realized the fruit was going to be spread a little thin.
 The recipe as baked could have taken another 1/2 cup of either fruit easily, so the amounts listed below reflect that.

 They're thin but they're homegrown: My rhubarb stalks.

 Note: Never eat the rhubarb leaves, or let pets eat them --